Yuan-998/yuan-998.github.io/_posts/2023-1-16-Distributed System.md

 ---
 layout: post
 title: From Ticktock to TikTok
-subtitle: An insight from physical world to distributed system
+subtitle: An insight from physical world into distributed system
 cover-img: "../assets/img/DistributedSystem/everyday-myths-time.jpg"
 tags: [Distributed Systems]
 readtime: true
 ---

 ## Introduction
 The *Ticktock* in the title means the sound from the swing of a pendulum in a clock.
 While *TikTok* stands for the vastly distributed computing system in modern IT industry.
-In this article, I will try to explain the theorical foundation of distributed system starting from physical time.
+They two seem to be something irrelevant with each other.
+However, in this blog, I will try to explain the theorical foundation of distributed system starting from physical time.

 ## Light Cone
 In many articles or slides discussing distributed system, *light cone* is frequently mentioned in order to show that the lack of total order is a fundmental property of the distributed system.
 However, it is often briefly discussed.